Gertkeno/to-the-core/ReadMe.md

 Made with [zig](https://ziglang.org) 0.9 and [wasm4](https://wasm4.org/) 2.2!

-I thoroughly did not settle on names for components of the game, nearly everything in this code base goes by two or more names.
+~~I thoroughly did not settle on names for components of the game, nearly everything in this code base goes by two or more names.~~ I updated variables to match the in-game names!
 Deciphering may be difficult.